Greek coalition party to decide whether to back government-sources

-The party’s lawmakers will meet at 0730 GMT (0330 ET) on Friday to discuss their position, the officials told Reuters.
+The party’s lawmakers will meet at 0730 GMT on Friday to discuss their position, the officials told Reuters.

 “The Democratic Left will decide whether it will continue to back the government or not,” one official said.